Newfoundland and Labrador: The United Irish Conspiracy and Catholic Emancipation

-The founding proprietor of the Province of Avalon, George Calvert, 1st Baron Baltimore, intended that it should serve as a refuge for his persecuted Roman Catholic co-religionists.
+George Calvert, 1st Baron Baltimore, who between 1629 and 1632 sought to establish himself on the peninsula as the founding proprietor of the Province of Avalon, had intended that it should serve as a refuge for his persecuted Roman Catholic co-religionists.
 But like his other colony in the Province of Maryland on the American mainland, it soon passed out of the Calvert family's control.
-The majority Catholic population that developed, thanks to Irish immigration, in St. John's and the Avalon Peninsula, was subjected to the same disabilities that applied elsewhere under the British Crown.
-On visiting St. John's in 1786, Prince William Henry (the future King William IV) noted that "there are ten Roman Catholics to one Protestant", and he counselled against any measure of Catholic relief.
+The majority Catholic population that later developed, thanks to Irish immigration, in St. John's and the Avalon Peninsula, was subjected to the same disabilities that applied elsewhere under the British Crown.
+Governor John Campbell did issue an edict of toleration in 1784, permitting Roman Catholics to worship publicly.
+But on visiting St. John's in 1786, Prince William Henry (the future King William IV) noted that "there are ten Roman Catholics to one Protestant", and counselled against any further measure of Catholic relief.

 Following news of rebellion in Ireland, in June 1798, Governor Vice-Admiral Waldegrave cautioned London that the English constituted but a "small proportion" of the locally raised Regiment of Foot.
 In an echo of an earlier Irish conspiracy during the French occupation of St. John's in 1762, in April 1800, the authorities had reports that upwards of 400 men had taken an oath as United Irishmen, and that eighty soldiers were committed to killing their officers and seizing their Anglican governors at Sunday service.